Indo-Roman relations

-The first documented relations between ancient Ancient India and Ancient Rome occurred during the reign of Caesar Augustus (27 BCE – 14 CE), the first Roman Emperor.
+The first documented relations between Ancient India and Ancient Rome occurred during the reign of Augustus (27 BC – AD 14), the first Roman Emperor.

-The presence of Europeans, including Romans, in the region known at the time as "India" (modern South Asia, including India, Bangladesh, Pakistan and Afghanistan), during the period of the Roman Empire, is poorly documented.
-Before the conquests of Alexander, there are no surviving accounts by contemporaries or near-contemporaries of contact between Europe and South Asia, so modern understanding depends on more abundant literary, numismatic, and archaeological evidence, mainly relating to the trade between them.
+The presence of Europeans, including Romans, in the region known at the time as "India" (modern South Asia, including India, Bangladesh, Pakistan and eastern-Afghanistan), during the period of the Roman Empire, is poorly documented.
+Before the conquests of Alexander, there are no surviving accounts by contemporaries or near-contemporaries of contact between Europe and the South Asia, so modern understanding depends on more abundant literary, numismatic, and archaeological evidence, mainly relating to the trade between them.
+The Romans were referred as रोमक Romaka in Sanskrit, while the Romans called the Indians in Latin Indī.

 Early contacts

 Indo-Roman relations were built on trade.
-Roman trade in India began with overland caravans and later by direct maritime trade following the conquest of Egypt by Augustus in 30 BCE.
+Roman trade in India began with overland caravans and later by direct maritime trade following the conquest of Egypt by Augustus in 30 BC.

-According to Strabo (II.5.12), not long after Augustus took control of Egypt, while Gallus was Prefect of Egypt (26–24 BCE), up to 120 ships were setting sail every year from Myos Hormos to modern-day India:
+According to Strabo (II.5.12), not long after Augustus took control of Egypt, while Gallus was Prefect of Egypt (26–24 BC), up to 120 ships were setting sail every year from Myos Hormos to modern-day India:

 Augustus maintained the Ptolemaic Red Sea ports and the picket service from the Red Sea to the Nile, whence goods could be carried downstream to the ports of Pelusium and Alexandria.
 He also replaced the Ptolemaic patrol fleet on the Red Sea to keep piracy in check.
-He received embassies from Indian kings in 26 and 20 BCE and, although little specific is known about them, as Carey puts it: "These missions were certainly intended for something more than an exchange of empty compliments."
+He received embassies from Indian kings in 26 and 20 BC and, although little specific is known about them, as Carey puts it: "These missions were certainly intended for something more than an exchange of empty compliments."

 By the time of Augustus, if not before, a sea-captain named Hippalus had "discovered" (or, rather, brought news to the West of) the relatively safe and punctual contact over the open sea to India by leaving from Aden on the summer monsoon and returning on the anti-trade winds of winter.
 This would be made safer and more convenient by the Roman sack of Aden in a naval raid c.
-1 BCE.
+1 BC.